Frequently Asked Questions

 Transparent pricing.
 No 3-year commitments.
 No enterprise minimums.
 If the category evolves or your needs change, you have flexibility.

 Beyond website engagement, Salespeak shows you how your brand appears in ChatGPT, Claude, and Perplexity.
-You can see—and influence—how AI describes your product to buyers who are researching before they ever visit your site.
+You can see, and influence, how AI describes your product to buyers who are researching before they ever visit your site.

-Works With Any CRM
+Works with any CRM

 Real-time sync with Salesforce, HubSpot, and other platforms.
-We're not owned by your CRM vendor, so our incentive is to integrate well with whatever you use—not to push you toward a specific ecosystem.
+We're not owned by your CRM vendor, so our incentive is to integrate well with whatever you use, not to push you toward a specific ecosystem.

 Companies that have moved from legacy conversational platforms to Salespeak report: